New Hampshire

 New Hampshire’s outdoor lifestyle is deeply ingrained in its culture, but does it influence sports betting behavior?
 Unlike city dwellers who are constantly connected, many NH residents and visitors spend their weekends hiking, skiing, or camping, which takes them off the grid.
 This raises an interesting question: Do outdoor enthusiasts bet less, or do they place their wagers before disappearing into the wilderness?

 Data suggests that while rural and outdoor-loving bettors may not place bets as frequently as their urban counterparts, they often engage in pre-game wagering.
 Knowing they’ll be without cell service, these bettors tend to place their bets in advance, focusing on straight bets, parlays, or futures that don’t require real-time adjustments.
-Live betting or micro betting, which both thrive in urban settings, is naturally less popular among this group.
+Live betting, or micro betting, which both thrive in urban settings, is naturally less widespread among this group.

 Ultimately, while NH’s outdoor culture fosters a different betting style, it doesn’t mean the state loses betting handle during peak outdoor months.
 Instead, those bettors just have an alternate handicapping approach that contrasts with those bettors who like to watch the game for a bit before jumping in on the action with a live wager.